lonycell/grafana.v7/docs/sources/administration/provisioning.md

 ## Configuration Management Tools

-Currently we do not provide any scripts/manifests for configuring Grafana.
-Rather than spending time learning and creating scripts/manifests for each tool, we think our time is better spent making Grafana easier to provision.
+Currently we do not provide any scripts/manifests for configuring ThingSPIN.
+Rather than spending time learning and creating scripts/manifests for each tool, we think our time is better spent making ThingSPIN easier to provision.
 Therefore, we heavily rely on the expertise of the community.

 Tool | Project
 -----|------------